 A robust ESG disclosure framework ensures transparency and accountability:

-Incorporating integrated reporting frameworks established by the International Integrated Reporting Council (IIRC) can further enhance transparency by integrating financial and non-financial information, demonstrating how an organization creates and preserves value over time.
+Incorporating integrated reporting frameworks established by the International Integrated Reporting Council (IIRC) can further enhance transparency by integrating financial and non-financial information.
+This will demonstrate how an organization creates and preserves value over time across their entire supply chain.

 Frequently Asked Questions (FAQ)